View Road Hospital

 View Road Hospital was located at View Road, off Admiralty Road West, in Woodlands, Singapore.
-It was used to as a branch of Woodbridge Hospital (now the Institute of Mental Health) used for occupational therapy for long term schizophrenia patients and was closed in 2001.
+It was used as a branch of Woodbridge Hospital (now the Institute of Mental Health) used for occupational therapy for long term schizophrenia patients until it was closed in 2001.
 The has been used on two occasions as a foreign workers dormitory known as View Road Lodge on two occasions from 2008 to 2017.
 It is now unoccupied.

 History

 Located in the former Naval Base in Sembawang and Woodlands, the building was constructed as 'Rimau Offices and Accommodation'.
 It was possibly completed in late 1941 as photographic records from the British National Archives that are also held by the National Archives of Singapore seem to show.

 Unique features of the E-shaped three-storey building and its site are a watch tower and an above-ground bomb-proof office at the building's rear.
 There are suggestions that the main building may have been completed during the Japanese Occupation (1942 to 1945).
 However, a Japanese photograph taken from Johor Bahru that is held by the United States National Archives appears to show the building with its watch tower.
 Not much is known of its use during the Japanese Occupation, although wartime artefacts have been discovered at the site.
 Intelligence reports published in 1944 identify the building as a "large administration building".
 Three unoccupied light anti-aircraft gun emplacements in its vicinity are also mentioned in the report - an indication that the site was used as part of the anti-aircraft defences along the western perimeter of the Naval Base.